 A Basilica that Lasted a Millennium

-Around 319 AD, when construction began on Old St. Peter's Basilica, Constantine's workers excavated around one million tons of earth to prepare its foundations, and worked for the next forty years.
+Around 319 AD, when construction began on Old St. Peter's Basilica, Constantine's workers excavated about 1 million tons of earth to prepare its foundations and worked for the next 40 years.
 The grand basilica stood for over 1,100 years.

 Development of the Papal Residences